wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/administer-flows/includes/5-summary.md

 Congratulations!
-You've grown skills my administering flows.
+You've grown skills by administering flows.

 In the previous modules for Microsoft Flow, you learned how to build simple and more complex flows.